-If the UE and network support Unavailability Period and an event is triggered in the UE that would make the UE unavailable or lose coverage (see clause 5.4.13.1) for a certain period of time, the UE uses Support of Unavailability Period to inform the AMF of the upcoming unavailability and whether it is due to NR satellite access discontinuous coverage.
-Use of Support of Unavailability Period for loss of coverage due to NR satellite access discontinuous coverage shall only be used if both UE and the AMF signalled "discontinuous coverage support", see clause 5.4.13.0.
+If the UE and network support Unavailability Period and an event is triggered in the UE that would make the UE unavailable or lose coverage (see clause 5.4.13.1) for a certain period of time, the UE uses Support of Unavailability Period to inform the AMF of the expected unavailability and whether it is due to NR satellite access discontinuous coverage.
+Use of Support of Unavailability Period for loss of coverage due to NR satellite access discontinuous coverage shall only be used if both UE and the AMF signalled "Unavailable Period support", see clause 5.4.13.